 Complete audit logs provide:

-- Structured JSON logging: Integration with ELK, Prometheus, and Grafana for centralized telemetry
+- Structured JSON logging: Integration with centralized telemetry and security workflows

-MintMCP LLM Proxy provides specialized observability for coding agents:
+MintMCP Agent Monitor provides specialized observability for coding agents:

-- Track every tool invocation: Monitor bash commands, file operations, and MCP tool calls from Cursor and Claude Code
+- Track tool invocation and local activity: Monitor bash commands, file operations, prompt submissions, and MCP tool calls from Cursor and Claude Code

-- MCP inventory visibility: See all installed MCPs and monitor usage across teams
+- MCP inventory visibility: See installed MCPs and monitor usage across teams

-- Block risky operations: Prevent access to .env files, SSH keys, and dangerous command execution in real-time
+- Block risky operations: Prevent access to sensitive files, secrets, and dangerous command execution in real-time

-- Complete command history: Audit trail of every bash command for security review
+- Complete command history: Audit trail of bash commands for security review

-Organizations using coding agents require this specialized monitoring as agents operate with extensive system access—reading files, executing commands, accessing production systems through MCP tools.
+Organizations using coding agents require this specialized monitoring as agents operate with extensive system access, reading files, executing commands, and accessing production systems through MCP tools.

 The breadth and quality of pre-built connectors significantly impact deployment speed and integration complexity.
 Organizations face integration chaos when forced to build custom connections for every data source.